 Sure, the software is pretty complex, but the company does a good job of guiding new users through the basic features with fly-out animations.
 It’s definitely not a must-have for product photography, but if you’re looking for the best editing tool out there, Photoshop delivers.

-An ecommerce photography studio for less than $60
+Build your ecommerce photo studio for less than $60